 Fungal Infections

-Athlete's Foot and Fungal Nail are simply a fungus that has caused your skin/nail to become infected.
+Athlete’s Foot and Fungal Nail infections are very common.
+They’re caused by a fungus that

 How can I tell if it is a fungal infection?